kyphan38/web/assets/docs/technical/os/2-memory.md

 --

 - Memory allocation algorithms are much simpler with fixed-size allocations
-- Page-sized fixed allocations in the kernel:
+- Page-sized fixed allocations in the kernel
   - Has a free list of pages
   - A pointer to the next page is stored in the free page itself
 - For some smaller allocations (eg, PCB), the kernel uses a slab allocator